In some cases users cannot sing-in to RDS farm hosts running Windows Server using the built-in RDP client (mstsc.exe) with the following error:

 - Using PowerShell (see the article Licensing mode for the Remote Desktop Session Host is not configured).

-Remove the RDP Connection Limit in GPO
+Disable the RDP Max Connection Limit in GPO

 - Run the following command in the elevated command prompt: